GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-31-the-andrew-sullens-marksmanship-competition.md

 layout: post
 title: The Andrew Sullens Marksmanship Competition
 date: 2023-08-31T19:51:19.946Z
-excerpt: Discussion and interview with Col Lankford about the origins of GSDF's involvement in the ASMC
+excerpt: Georgia State Defense Force Col. Don Lankford Speaks About the Origins of GSDF's Involvement in the ASMC
 author: gsdf
 image: /images/van-holm-getting-the-governers-20-tab.jpg
 ---
-**In this Interview, Col. Don Lankford Speaks about the Origins of the Georgia State Defense Force’s Involvement in the Andrew Sullens Marksmanship Competition** (ASMC)

-*Responses Compiled by Warrant Officer Joseph Mezzatesta, GSDF Competition Marksmanship Team Officer in Charge*

 The Andrew Sullens Marksmanship Competition is named for Georgia Army National Guard veteran, Andrew Sullens.
 He was wounded in Afghanistan in 2009 and is an advocate for joint readiness, team-building, and rehabilitation for Soldiers to this day.

-This year, the GSDF will have a competition marksmanship team!
-The concept of a GSDF competition marksmanship team was the brainchild of Col. Lankford, Commander of the 5th Brigade, who spent years laying the groundwork.
+**This year, the GSDF will have a competition marksmanship team!** The concept of a GSDF competition marksmanship team was the brainchild of Col. Lankford, Commander of the 5th Brigade, who spent years laying the groundwork.

-In this Interview, Col. Don Lankford Speaks about the Origins of the Georgia State Defense Force’s Involvement in the Andrew Sullens Marksmanship Competition
+*In this Interview, Col. Don Lankford speaks about the origins of the GSDF's involvement in the Andrew Sullens Marksmanship Competition.*

+*Responses Compiled by Warrant Officer Joseph Mezzatesta, GSDF Competition Marksmanship Team Officer in Charge*

 **How did you become interested in the ASMC?**